zultron/freeipa-cloud-prov/README.md

 [k8s-es-kibana]: https://kubernetes.io/docs/tasks/debug-application-cluster/logging-elasticsearch-kibana/
 [k8s-logging-deis-blog]: https://deis.com/blog/2016/kubernetes-logging-with-elasticsearch-and-kibana/

-### Schedule pods on master
+### Schedule pods on k8s apiserver

-- Security recommendations say don't schedule pods on master
+- Security recommendations say don't schedule pods on k8s master
 - However, this is possible; see [master isolation docs][k8s-master-isolation]

 [k8s-master-isolation]: https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#master-isolation

-### CA-less nodes
+### Memory

-- FreeIPA CA takes an enormous amount of RAM;
+- The FreeIPA Dogtag CA and kubernetes API servers take an enormous amount of RAM; 1GB is insufficient for both, even with 2GB swap
-  see [CA-less install][freeipa-ca-less]
+- How can these pieces be distributed to ensure redundancy but minimize RAM requirements?

 [freeipa-ca-less]: https://www.freeipa.org/page/V3/CA-less_install

+### DNS service

+- DNS service exposed at public IP won't recurse
+- DNS service exposed at internal IPs will recurse, but not routable across nodes and thus no DNS redundancy
+- Probably the IPA servers need to be moved into Kubernetes so that internal service can be routed

+### CoreOS SSSD

+- Enrol CoreOS in IPA